Why Are Whole Foods So Expensive?

 Whole foods can also help reduce the risk of cancer.
 People who have a plant-based diet are less likely to develop gastrointestinal cancer.

 A whole food diet that is plant-based can help to regulate your blood sugar.
-Keeping the sugar levels low can lead to a lesser chance of developing diabetes.
+Keeping sugar levels low can lead to a lesser chance of developing diabetes.
 The risk is higher in people who prefer a non-vegetarian diet.

 In addition, whole foods can also improve memory and reduce the chances of having Alzheimer’s disease.
-They prove effective in bettering one’s cognitive capability and help to resist diseases like dementia.
+They prove effective in bettering one’s cognitive capability and helping to resist diseases like dementia.
 Whole foods are rich in antioxidants, which can counter the process of aging and result in a longer life span.

 Are Whole Foods Worth It?